dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2025.md

 Now, this year the Committee could not agree on a single winning paper.
 In fact, there were three papers that stood out as worthy of full recognition.

-So the cash prize is to be split three-ways, <b>with each winner receiving $1,000.</b>
+So we decided to split the cash prize thee ways, <b>with each winner receiving $1,000.</b>

 [NEXT SLIDE]